Mumpiz/RednibMemory.dll/README.md

 ### Overview
     // RednibMemory.dll
     using RednibMemory
+    // (to use Process you must include "System.Diagnostics")

     // Get/Set current process (you wont need it, hower you could use it) public Process CurrentProcess {get; set;}